In storm-struck Texas, Biden’s personal touch is muted by the pandemic

 "They're conservative Republicans, and I'm a Democratic president," Biden said.
 "We disagree on plenty of things; there's nothing wrong with that.
 But there are plenty of things we can work on together, and one of them is represented right here today — the effort to speed up vaccinations."

-It was in a sense the most traditional of presidential activities — visiting a disaster area to offer reassurance.
+It was in a sense the most traditional of presidential activities: visiting a disaster area to offer reassurance.
 But it unfolded in the most nontraditional of moments, when presidential travel has been sharply curtailed and most interactions take place from a distance and through masks.

 Biden has made empathy a centerpiece of his political brand, and he campaigned as a potential healer in chief who would bring compassion and civility back to the office of the president.
 But in his first weeks on the job, he has balanced that with routine boasts about what he has achieved.